anuragambuja/data-engineering-gcp/Dataflow.md

 - Job States: Running, Not Started, Queues, Cancelling/Cancelled, Draining/Drained, Updating/Updated, Succeeded, Failed

 - When a Dataflow job is created, a cloud storage bucket is used to store binary files containing pipeline code.
 A cloud storage bucket is also used to temporarily store export or import data.
 By default, when data is stored in any of these locations, a Google-managed key is used to encrypt the data.
 When your pipeline starts and the data is loaded into the worker memory, data keys used in key-based operations, such as windowing, grouping, and joining, will be decrypted using your CMEK keys.
 Using CMEK requires both the Dataflow service account and the Controller Agent service account to have the cloud KMS CryptoKey Encrypter/Decrypter role.
 When you launch a job that uses CMEK, the region for your key and the regional input for your Dataflow job must be the same.
+While the job is running, persistent disks attached to Dataflow workers are used for persistent disk-based shuffle and streaming state storage.
+If a batch job is using Dataflow Shuffle, the backend stores the batch pipeline state during execution.
+If a job is using Dataflow Streaming Engine, the backend stores the streaming pipeline state during execution.
+By default, when data is stored in any of these locations, a Google-managed key is used to encrypt the data.

     ![image](https://user-images.githubusercontent.com/19702456/226963260-a4cb6ad1-d144-4794-854c-42cabeadeb0f.png)